Best Driveway Alarms: Protect Your Home and Garage

 - Expandable to up to 16 separate alarms

-- Features over 30 unique sounds and adjustable volume
+- Features more than 30 unique sounds and adjustable volume

 - Unit vulnerable to false alarms due to high sensitivity